Bio3SS/Bio3SS.github.io/final.md

 title: Final exam
 ---

-{% comment %}
-REVIEW test issues from FB and post warnings
-* Once you finish the exam, please [send me an email]( from your
-{% endcomment %}

 The final exam will be at 7:30 PM on Monday 26 April.
 It is scheduled for two hours.

 The exam is _cumulative_, but with extra emphasis on material not yet tested.